Sunflire/Telegram-chat-listener-1.0/README.md

 I am not responsible for any harm to anyone or anything that this code may cause.

-# What can this code do?
+# What can this bot do?
 This bot was created with the purpose of creating a backup copy of a group chat in a telegram bot.

 What can this bot save?